mconnor/astro-openprops-blog-w-tags/src/pages/posts/post-1.md

 ---
 layout: ../../layouts/MarkdownPostLayout.astro
-title: 'My First Blog Post'
+title: xxx Post
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: This is the first post of my new Astro blog
-author: 'Mike Connor'
+author: Mike Connor
+draft: true
 image:
   url: 'https://picsum.photos/300/200'
   alt: 'The Astro logo with the word One.'